This post may contain affiliate links. Please read my disclosure policy.

-Make these Paleo egg muffins ahead of time for a super quick breakfast option
+Make these Paleo and Whole30 egg muffins ahead of time for a super quick portable breakfast option

-This week I come to you with a quick post as I decided to take a little time to myself for a few days and relax after working so hard on my new 4-Week Paleo Meal Plan and free Get Ready to Meal Plan Challenge.
+This week I come to you with a quick post as I decided to take a little time to myself for a few days and relax after working so hard on my new 4-Week Paleo Meal Plan.
 I realized I had kind of neglected my romance novel-loving, crafting, sewing self for too long and I need a bit of soul nourishing.
 I mean, I sit here preaching that you guys should do this all the time and look at me, not doing that.
 Sheesh, what kind of health coach/blogger am I?
 Do as I say people, not as I do – at least if you want to feel better.
 So instead of working on this blog for a day, I instead made myself this leather bag.
 So fun!